 Mount Pulag, the third highest peak in the Philippines at 2,926 meters behind Mount Apo and Mount Dulang-Dulang is becoming more and more popular as the popularity of social media and the trend “#wanderlust” continues to grow.
-Mount Pulag truly deserves the raves it gets with its picture-perfect golden grassland and breathtaking sunrise.
+Mount Pulag truly deserves the raves it gets with its picture-perfect golden grassland and the breathtaking sunrise.
 If you’re considering hiking for the first, this “playground of the gods” is worth the sight and experience.

 When To Go

 Mount Pulag has a temperate climate all year round with December, January and February being the coldest months.
 If you’re up for extremely cold temperature experience, these are the best months to go.
 March marks the beginning of summer and also a great time to climb.
 April and May offer the most moderate climate and the best time to go.
 August is the wettest month so the experience can be really, really tough so better avoid this month although rain is expected also all year round.

 What To Wear and Other Accessories

 Thermal wear is a must!
 Have a sweater, jacket, thermal pants (preferably rainproof) or just bring clothes for layering, gloves, scarf, and bonnet.
 Wear comfortable hiking (or running) shoes and socks.
 (Temperature in Mount Pulag goes between 14 to 16°C (highest) to 4° to 7° (lowest).
 When hiking for the morning sun, the trail starts around 12 am to 1 am and the temperature is at its lowest and sometimes temperature drops to negative.
 In the end, it depends on your tolerance with cold weather.

 Things to Bring

 Rain can be drizzle anytime so bring your rain gears.
 Bring your headlamp or flashlight because for the early morning hike.
 Bring enough water (I brought 2 liters) to drink.
 First aid kit is a must.
 When camping, aside from your usual camping kit, bring a sleeping bag!

 Hiking Fees and Requirements